 In his presentation, Simon talks about the difference between how truly inspired leaders and companies communicate versus the rest of us.
 He says, “People don’t buy what you do, they buy based on why you do it.”
 You see, most of us communicate from the outside in.
 We start with WHAT we do, then maybe progress to HOW we do it, and most of the time we never get to the WHY.

-For example, “We make computers (what) we make them fast and sleek and user-friendly (how).
-But the truly inspiring companies communicate their beliefs and values, their WHY, first.
-For example, Apple might say, “We believe in thinking outside the box, in breaking tradition (their why), and that’s why we make things sleeker, faster and more user-friendly than anyone else (their how) and oh by the way, we sell computers, (their what).”
+For example, “We make computers [what].
+We make them fast and sleek and user-friendly [how].”
+But the truly inspiring companies communicate their beliefs and values—their WHY first.
+For example, Apple might say, “We believe in thinking outside the box, in breaking tradition [that’s their why], and that’s why we make things sleeker, faster, and more user-friendly than anyone else [their how] and oh, by the way, we sell computers [their what].”

 For example, “We believe in bringing people together because communication is the key to living in peace and harmony.”
 If this is your WHY, then lead with that.
 People who relate to and identify with your WHY will be more motivated and more strongly moved to buy than if they are simply attracted to your benefits, or to an even lesser extent, just want the features your product or service offers.

 So in telling your story—in promoting your message, product, or service—take time to consider your WHY.
 Evaluate the core beliefs that motivate you to do what you do.
 If people connect with your WHY, then they will be more likely to respond.